mbuckler/personal-website/content/post/bad-dnn-asic.md

 (pun totally intended), many products will be added together as a part of the multiply accumulate chains inherent to matrix-matrix multiplication.
 For this reason, hardware systems must accumulate with precision significantly larger than that used to store activations and weights.
-For a more in depth discussion of the different kinds of precision and their importance in deep neural networks I recommend [Chris De Sa](http://www.cs.cornell.edu/~cdesa/)'s paper on [low-precision SGD](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5789782/).
+For a more in-depth discussion of the different kinds of precision and their importance in deep neural networks I recommend [Chris De Sa](http://www.cs.cornell.edu/~cdesa/)'s paper on [low-precision SGD](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5789782/).
 	</details>

-8. *Latency = 1 / Throughput*
+7. *Latency = 1 / Throughput*

 	Latency is clearly the inverse of throughput, so only report frames per second with large batch sizes.